AZPRC Highlights

 About the AzPRC

 The University of Arizona Prevention Research Center activities are funded by the Centers for Disease Control and Prevention's (CDC) Prevention Research Center Program and National Center for Chronic Disease Prevention and Health Promotion.
-Prevention Research Centers, designated by the Centers for Disease Control and Prevention, constitute a network of academic, community, and public health partners that conducts applied public health research.
+The Prevention Research Centers Network, designated by the Centers for Disease Control and Prevention, constitute a network of academic, community, and public health partners that conducts applied public health research.
 PRCs create health promotion and disease prevention strategies that work and can bring long-term benefits to communities.
+The AzPRC is part of a network of 20 academic research centers funded by the Centers for Disease Control and Prevention.
+All PRCs in the network study how people and their communities can avoid or reduce the risk for chronic diseases

 Read more >